ravensgate-tux/Discordianism_ksc/Inari_Rite_of_Longevity_and_Prosperity.md

 > Within the quiet TAZ of Inari,
 > the red cord binds life to blessing.
 > I whispered, and the world whispered back.

+---

+## Attribution & License
+Copyright © 2025 **Ravensgate**.
+Released under **CC BY 4.0**.
+You may remix and share with attribution.
+Attribution sample: “Daruma Sigil — A Discordian Micro‑Ritual by Ravensgate (CC BY 4.0)”

+---

+## Versioning
+`v1.0.0` — first public release.

+---

+## Acknowledgements
+Thanks to the long lineage of daruma makers and to Discordians everywhere.
+Hail Eris.